Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NiBLAUCxIEs.md

 # [September 29th, 2020 Livestream](../2020-09-29.md)
 ## Q&A: What about Mk.6 Belts?
 https://www.youtube.com/watch?v=NiBLAUCxIEs
-This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Is there going to be a Mk.6 Belt for Mk.3 Miner at 250% clock speed?](./yt-x2VBWUAqpoQ.md) [https://www.youtube.com/watch?v=x2VBWUAqpoQ](https://www.youtube.com/watch?v=x2VBWUAqpoQ)
+This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Will we get a Mk.6 Belt in the future?](./yt-CQNpIStn7SM.md) [https://www.youtube.com/watch?v=CQNpIStn7SM](https://www.youtube.com/watch?v=CQNpIStn7SM)

 ### Topics